What is Service Orchestration?

 - Improved SLAs – When there are delays, overruns, underruns, or failures, IT has a single location through which to identify the root cause, as opposed to checking multiple tools.
 This can drastically improve response times.
 Additionally, the service orchestration platform can reserve and provision resources to ensure that SLA-critical workflows complete on time.

-- Rapid DevOps – Drag-and-drop workflow designers make it easy for IT to develop reliable end-to-end processes.
+- Rapid DevOps – Drag-and-drop workflow designers make it easy for IT to develop reliable new services and end-to-end processes.
 Instead of scripting connections between tools, APIs and existing scripts can be ingested and transformed into reusable components which in turn can be drag-and-dropped into end-to-end workflows.

-(As an added benefit, look for service orchestration solutions that simplify the process lifecycle management with automated documentation, revision history, and change management.)
+(As an added benefit, look for solutions that simplify service lifecycle management with automated documentation, revision history, and change management.)

 - Operational Peace of Mind – Service orchestration tools are designed to simplify IT environments.
 This includes reducing the time IT has to spend fighting fires by providing auto-remediation capabilities, monitoring, and timely alerting.
-If a job or workload is at risk of failure, the service orchestration tool can automatically execute a remediation workflow or send alerts to the appropriate IT teams and systems.
+If a job or workload is at risk of failure, the orchestrated service platforms can automatically execute a remediation workflow or send alerts to the appropriate IT teams and systems.

-- Greater Efficiency, Lower Costs – With universal connectors and API accessibility, IT can automate more and manually manage less.
-This allows IT professionals to focus on higher-value projects, increasing productivity by making it possible to accomplish more with less.
+- Greater Efficiency and Cost Savings – With universal connectors and API accessibility, IT can automate more and manually manage less.
+Service automation mean that IT professionals can focus more on higher-value projects such as innovative new business services and digital transformation initiatives.

 Cloud Orchestration for Hybrid IT

-Because of the radical extensibility offered by service orchestration platforms, these tools have become ideal for IT teams looking to simplify their cloud management practices.
+Because of the radical extensibility offered by service orchestration platforms, these tools have become ideal for IT teams looking to simplify cloud management across multi-vendor environments.

 Additionally, some service orchestration tools are applying machine learning (ML) algorithms to historical runtime data.
 These algorithms identify trends and patterns in resource usage, optimizing the allocation of resources for future runs.